-- Students will be given three opportunities to achieve a 90% on the dosage calculation exam.
-If a student requires 2 or 3 attempts on the exam to achieve the passing grade, the total attempted exam scores will be averaged.
-For example: Student receives an 80% first attempt and 100% second attempt the average score would be 90%. - 2.
+- Students will be given three opportunities to achieve a 90% on at least one of the dosage calculation examattempts.
+If a student requires 2 or 3 attempts on the exam to achieve a passing grade, the total attempted exam scores will be averaged.
+For example: If the student receives the following three scores 85%, 82%, and 100%, their average score that would be recorded would be 89%. - 2.
 First term students will take a Dosage Calculation exam in 1054310200 Nursing Skills.
 Failure to pass the exam will result in a failure of the course; a grade of "F" will be assigned.
 The student will be withdrawn from the clinical course 1054310400 Introduction to Clinical Practice if they are not successful in the Nursing Skills course. - 3.
 Third term students will take a Dosage Calculation exam in 1054311200 Advanced Nursing Skills.
 Failure to pass the exam is a failure of the course; a grade of "F" will be assigned.
 The student will be withdrawn from the clinical course 1054311100 Intermediate Clinical Care. - 4.
-This is a "paper" exam.
-A calculator will be provided. - 5.
+This is an in-person written exam.
+A calculator, whiteboard, eraser, and marker will be provided. - 5.
 Students who are not successful on any attempt of the dosage calculation exam will be referred to an Academic Success specialist to review dosage calculation prior to the next exam attempt.